maanisim/maanisim.github.io/_posts/2024-04-25-Optimizing-CodeBuild-with-Cached-Multi-Architecture-Docker-Images.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

+In the `Dockerfile` please modify `XXXXXXXXXXXX` with your AWS account ID and `YYYYYYYYY` with your AWS region for example `eu-west-1`

 # Local vs Cache storage backends

 When using [the local cache in CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-caching.html#caching-local) it's important to be aware of it's limitations, as they are not publically documented.